jsmitthimedhin/robosaints/README.md

-Robosaints is a directory of church fathers in the Church.
-Each father is paired to a robot-image-generator API, meaning that every church father will have a unique robot attached to his name.
+Robosaints is a directory of Western church fathers, where each father is paired to a robot-image-generator API, meaning that every church father will have a unique robot attached to his name.

 **Prerequisites**
 1. After cloning the repository, enter the repository on your computer on command prompt and run "npm init".